mwstyczynski/spring-boot-rest/README.md

 `ChangeIncome.http`- will return `customerId` and response `message` along with value of `updatedTaxCalculation` and `updatedThreshold`.

-## Tests
+## Test Automation Framework

-Testing framework was created and can be found in the [Test Automation Framework](https://github.com/mwstyczynski/REST-Test-Automation) repository- tests will work only after application is running locally and endpoints are available.
+Testing framework was created and can be found in the [Test Automation Framework](https://github.com/mwstyczynski/REST-Test-Automation) repository- tests will work only after enabling the enpoints by running the application locally.